-167. The allegations of paragraphs 1 through 166 are incorporated as though fully set forth herein.

-168. H.B.
-606 violates Plaintiffs' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by irrationally imposing discriminatory impediments on their ability to contract with third parties.
+- 188. The allegations of paragraphs 1 through 187 are incorporated as though fully set forth herein. - 189.
+H.B.
+606 violates Plaintiffs' right to equal protection of the laws as guaranteed by the Fourteenth Amendment to the U.S. Constitution by threatening the ability of Plaintiffs to contract for critical services that are necessary to operate and by irrationally imposing discriminatory impediments on their ability to contract with third parties.

-COUNT X-The 2016 Acts
+COUNT XI-The 2016 Restrictions

-- 169. The allegations of paragraphs 1 through 168 are incorporated as though fully set forth herein. - 170.
-The 2016 Acts cumulatively violate Plaintiffs' patients' right to liberty and privacy as guaranteed by the due process clause of the Fourteenth Amendment to the U.S.
+- 190. The allegations of paragraphs 1 through 189 are incorporated as though fully set forth herein. - 191.
+The 2016 Restrictions cumulatively violate Plaintiffs' patients' right to liberty and privacy as guaranteed by the due process clause of the Fourteenth Amendment to the U.S.